A discontinuous Galerkin method for nonlinear biharmonic Schr\"{o}dinger equations: Introduction

 \section{Introduction}

-Nonlinear biharmonic Schr\"{o}dinger equations arise commonly from the study of the propagation of intense laser beams, quantum mechanics, nonlinear optical fibers, propagation of electromagnetic beams in plasma, and many other applications (see \cite{lam1977self, agrawal2000nonlinear, ben2000dispersion,cui2007well, karpman1996stabilization, karpman2000stability, pausader2009cubic} and references therein).
-In this paper, we consider the nonlinear biharmonic Schr\"{o}dinger equations over an interval
+Nonlinear biharmonic Schr\"{o}dinger equations arise commonly from the study of the propagation of intense laser beams, quantum mechanics, nonlinear optical fibers, propagation of electromagnetic beams in plasma, and many other applications (see \cite{lam1977self, agrawal2000nonlinear, ben2000dispersion, cui2007well,karpman1996stabilization, karpman2000stability, pausader2009cubic} and references therein).
+In this paper, we consider the nonlinear biharmonic Schr\"{o}dinger equations

-with periodic boundary condition and initial condition $u(x,0) = u_0(x)$, where $u(x,t)$ is a complex function of space-time variable $(x,t)$ with $|u|$ being its {Euclidean length}, {$i = \sqrt{-1}$ is the imaginary number}, $F'(y) = \frac{dF}{dy}$ is a real function that measures the medium nonlinearity, and $\kappa$ is a real constant {dependent on the physical relevance}.
-When $F'(|u|^2) = |u|^{2\sigma}$ with $\sigma$ being a positive integer, problem (\ref{problem}) has been investigated by many researchers (e.g., \cite{ilan2002self, baruch2011singular}).
-For instance, it is known that, when $\kappa > 0$ (\ref{problem}) is defocusing and exists globally, but when $\kappa < 0$, it is focusing and there exists a critical exponent $\sigma = 4$ that determines the blow-ups and global existence subject to the ($L^2$) size of the initial data.
+with suitable boundary and initial conditions , where $u({\bf x},t)$ is a complex function of space-time variable $({\bf x},t)$ with $|u|$ being its {Euclidean length}, {$i = \sqrt{-1}$ is the imaginary number}, $\Delta^2=\nabla ^4$ is the biharmonic operator, $F'(y) = \frac{dF}{dy}$ is a real function that measures the medium nonlinearity, and $\kappa$ is a real constant {dependent on the physical relevance}.
+Problem (\ref{problem}) is a special case of the nonlinear Schr\"{o}dinger equation in the following form with $\zeta = 0$

-Extensive numerical methods have been proposed to solve the nonlinear Schr\"{o}dinger equations, and they include the finite difference scheme \cite{chang1999difference}, pseudo-spectral method \cite{pathria1990pseudo}, quadratic B-spline method \cite{dag1999quadratic}, discontinuous Galerkin methods \cite{karakashian1998space, chen2019ultra, zhang2021local}, just to name of few.
-However, there is a rather limited literature on the numerical methods for biharmonic Schr\"{o}dinger equations.
-To the best of our knowledge, \cite{baruch2010singular,baruch2010ring} are among the few that work to this end, where the former uses an adaptive grid method to investigate singular solutions of the biharmonic equations, and the latter adopts the static grid redistribution method to study the ring-type singular solutions.
+which was introduced in \cite{karpman1996stabilization,karpman2000stability} to study the role of small fourth-order dispersion in the propagation of intense laser beams in a bulk medium.
+For $F'(|u|^2) = |u|^{2\sigma}$ with $\sigma$ being a positive integer, there are many researchers in the past a few years concerned with local and global well-posedness and formation of singularities for both (\ref{problem}) and (\ref{full_problem}).
+For example, when $\kappa < 0$, \cite{karpman1996stabilization,karpman2000stability} have shown that the waveguide solutions of equation (\ref{full_problem}) are stable for all $\kappa < 0$ when $d\sigma \leq 2$ and also stable for $\kappa \ll -1$ when $2 <d\sigma<4$, but unstable for all $\kappa < 0$ when $\sigma d \geq 4$. (\ref{problem}) admits a very similar result with (\ref{full_problem}), \cite{ilan2002self, baruch2011singular} proved that for $\kappa > 0$, (\ref{problem}) is defocusing and exists globally, but when $\kappa < 0$, it is focusing, and there exists a critical exponent $d\sigma = 4$ that determines the blow-ups and global existence subject to the ($L^2$) size of the initial data.